tailorv/photogalleriya/README.md

 # PHOTOSHOP

 ## Description
-This is application that you display your photos for others to see.
+This is an application that you displays your gallery photos for others to see.

 ## User Stories
 As a user of the application I should be able to: